 For a while…

 Climate change is a natural thing as well.
 We mean to say, global warming (and global cooling) happens without interference of humans too.
 In the fourteenth century, the climate cooled down.
+Science speaks of the Little Ice Age that lasted until the nineteenth century.
 Heavy storms formed part of it.

 Therefore, be wise and do not dig too deep if you want use natural resources in a sustainable way.
 For you might indeed be punished, as medieval legends already told us!
 In another part of former Frisia, the province Groningen, the local population suffers today from earthquakes because of large-scale mining of gas for several decades.